13/07/2022

 Both standards are aimed at translation service providers of all kinds and are united by the mandatory requirements to use qualified translators or post-editors, to record customer requirements and document them in the form of specifications, to monitor compliance with them, i.e. quality, and to set up processes for effective query, feedback, terminology and project management.

 Even though ISO 17100 and ISO 18587 have points of contact and are similar or even the same in many parts, they are not interchangeable.
-A translation is either human or machine-produced and therefore produced according to either one or the other standard – and never both, regardless of which further quality assurance steps (e.g. revision) follow the translation.
+A translation is either human or machine-produced and therefore produced in accordance with either one or the other standard – and never both, regardless of which further quality assurance steps (e.g. revision) follow the translation.

 Comparison process steps ISO 17100 and ISO 18587